List of Star Wars species (K–O): Neimoidian

 In contrast to the rare and showy technology of the Neimoidian elite, the battle forces of the Neimoidians are mechanically advanced, but cheaply mass-produced.
 An emphasis is placed on massive, intimidating numbers of mindless battle droids controlled through a central computer.
 This unquestioning reliance on a central control is what will ultimately spell failure for the mechanized army.

 Episode II revealed that their form closely resembles that of the vaguely insect-like natives of Geonosis, where the droids are mass-produced.

 Much like many of the Imperial Officers in the Original Star Wars Trilogy were given British accents, some Neimoidians have been given Thai accents.

 Nelvaanian

 Canine-muzzled humanoids introduced in Season 3 of the animated series Star Wars: Clone Wars.
 They live on the planet Nelvaan on the Outer Rim.
 All of their warrior braves were captured by Techno-Union scientists and were physically and mentally mutated into large bear-like creatures with their left arms replaced with laser cannons, to try to create perfect cyborg soldiers for the CIS.
 During the Liberation of Nelvaan, Anakin Skywalker, who was referred to by the race as "Holt Kezed" ("Ghost Hand" in their language), would free them as he destroyed the Separatist base.
 Following this, Anakin killed all Techno-Union scientists there and managed to bring the mutated Nelvaanians back to their tribe.

-On a behind-the-scenes note, the name "Nelvaanian" may be a reference to Nelvana, the Canadian animation company who produced the Star Wars: Droids and Star Wars: Ewoks animated features for Lucasfilm.
-Nelvana's logo is a blue polar bear.